regit6270/regit6270/README.md

 - Passionate about building smart solutions to complex problems

-- 🔭 I’m currently working on [NSE Zero and other pet projects](will be available soon...)
+- 🔭 I’m currently working on [NSE Zero - personal pet project to develop a small-scale HFT platform](will be available soon...)

 - 🌱 I’m currently learning **GenAI**